MultiVic/opentitan/README.md

 [OpenTitan site](https://opentitan.org/) and [OpenTitan docs](https://opentitan.org/book) for more information about the project.

+> [Note]
+> This repository is a fork of [lowRISC/opentitan](https://github.com/lowRISC/opentitan).
+We use several IPs from opentitan in MultiVic and have made modifications to suit our needs.
+We mainly use the tlul (TileLink Uncached-Lightweight) modules and the dma.
+The ibex from this repository is used for the MultiVic management core.

 ## About this repository

 This repository contains hardware, software and utilities written as part of the